david2242/ui-challenge-nd/README.md

 _That was the second thing what I started to learn through this project, and it was very exciting.
 I am grateful to this challenge for teaching me simple unit tests._

+## Future Plans

+* image upload for articles
+* specify admin users.
+Only admin users can delete other users and article comments
+* making better design
+* adding a welcome page
+* adding guards to routes
+* setting password strength analyzer on the fly

 ###
 Hope you like my solution.
 Thank you for challenging me!